- What’s a “listening room”?

 25 miles exactly

-This FAQ and Trivia will be a work in progress forever.
+This FAQ will be a work in progress forever.
 Feel free to hip us to the obvious things we missed. stage33@stage33live.com